spiral/docs/docs/en/stempler/advanced.md

 # Stempler - Advancing DSL

-Combine Stempler features such as props, AST code injections, stacks, and inheritance to develop feature-rich domain language for page definitions.
+Combine Stempler features such as props, AST code injections, stacks, and inheritance to develop a feature-rich domain language for page definitions.

 > **Note**
-> Attention, make sure to learn all other aspects of Stempler before jumping into this section.
-You will also need good
-> cup of coffee.
+> Attention, make sure to learn all the other aspects of Stempler before jumping into this section.
+You will also need a good cup of coffee.

-The approach described in this article is possible since stacks can be defined within imported components.
+The approach described in this article is possible because stacks can be defined within imported components.

 ## Grid